axis-nyll-nvsu/frs/README.md

-# frs
+# FNVTTC Financial Reporting System
-FNVTTC Financial Reporting System
+This is a capstone project.